swcarpentry/board/subcommittees/mentoring/procedure-debriefing-session.md

     2. How much time was spent on each topic?

-    3. Did you adapt the lesson material or use it as written?
+    3. Did you modify the lesson material or use it as written?

 3. Feedback

     1. What worked well that we should do again?

-    2. What went wrong / fell flat / shouldn't we ever, ever do again?
+    2. What didn't work well?

 4. Extra